77even/Fast-nnUNet/README.md

   <img src="./public/fastnnunet-logo.png" alt="FastnnUNet Logo" width="1000">
 </div>

 FastnnUNet is a high-performance medical image segmentation framework based on the nnUNetv2 architecture.
 By combining knowledge distillation techniques, it achieves the same accuracy as the original nnUNet but with inference performance improved by tens of times.
-This project was developed by the AI Lab of Xiaozhi Future (Chengdu) Tech Inc.

 > ⚠️ **Important Note**: The full FastnnUNet includes a C++ version of the FastnnUNet code, but it is not available for this repository at this time, even though the stable version that has been engineered and tested has no problems.
 >